bootphon/torchdtw/README.md

 This package requires PyTorch 2.10 or later.
 It is developed using the PyTorch 2.10 Stable ABI, and compiled with instructions for CUDA cards from Volta to Blackwell.
-This was developed for the [fastabx](https://github.com/bootphon/fastabx), but it can be used in other projects.
+This was originally made for [fastabx](https://github.com/bootphon/fastabx), but it can be used in other projects.
 Only the exact DTW is implemented, there is no plan to add variants.